As I turned off Route 50 onto Route 322, I smiled. It wouldn’t be long before I would be in St. Michaels, Maryland.

 Cruise options include:

-♦ Island Music Cocktail Cruises: This cruise lasts 90 minutes and leave daily at 5:30pm.
+♦ Island Music Cocktail Cruises: This cruise lasts 90 minutes and leaves daily at 5:30pm.
 A variety of music is featured on this cruise, but leans towards Reggae, creating a fun island feel.
 The ticket price includes 1 drink (beer, wine, rail drink or soda/bottled water).
 No narration is included.

 Other Important Details:

-♦ Seating: There are 2 levels of seating: on the main level, which is enclosed and air conditioned and on the upper deck, which is covered but open on the sides.
+♦ Seating: There are 2 levels of seating: on the main level, which is enclosed and air-conditioned and on the upper deck, which is covered but open on the sides.

 ♦ Refreshments: Snacks and drinks (alcoholic and non-alcoholic) are available at the snack bar.